 With the unboxing experience become a new kind of user-generated content, your product packaging needs to stand out.
 A plain, dull box will bring down the perceived value of your product.

 A well-designed box that shows off your logo as well as more branding solidifies your brand and makes you stand out.
+And it stimulates word-of-mouth because people want to talk about cool stuff.
+This will help you with new customer acquisition.

 Once the delivery is opened, encourage your customer to re-engage with you online.